ameenalasady/uwoTimetableCSV/README.md

 # Western Timetable Exporter

-## IMPORTANT: AS OF APRIL 5TH, THIS TOOL NO LONGER WORKS DUE TO THE INTRODUCTION OF 2FA TO STUDENT CENTER.
-THIS WILL BE FIXED IN THE FUTURE.

 **IMPORTANT NOTE:** This program is now available as a web application at https://western-schedule-exporter.web.app/.
 You can access all of its features and export your course timetable directly from the website without the need to install any packages or run any Python code.

 The Western Timetable Exporter is a Python program that exports your course timetable from Western University's student center to a CSV file.
 The CSV file can be imported into Google Calendar or other calendar apps, allowing you to easily view your course schedule on the go.